gaborges/Federated-learning-hands-on-activity-from-ISABELA/README.md

 # Federated learning hands-on activity from ISABELA

-This file descrebes the Federated learning hands-on activity using data from ISABELA platform.
-It uses tensorflow federated library, Python and jupyter notebook to execute the codes.
+This file describes the Federated Learning hands-on activity using data from ISABELA platform.
+It executes the codes using the tensorflow federated library, Python and Jupyter Notebook.

 Author: Guilherme Antonio Borges